 It’s the small things that leave the biggest impression.
 My mentor, Eugene Burger’s passing prompted an inspired outpouring of tributes from magicians around the world.
 They were eager to say what a profound impact he made on them.
 It’s no surprise.
-He was an unusual gentleman who did things like ask a spectator if he could put a hat on their head before doing so and give a volunteer a tissue after leaving ashes on their palm.
+He was an unusual gentleman who did things like ask a spectator if he could put a hat on their head before doing so.
+Or give a volunteer a tissue after leaving ashes on their palm.
 In his magic and in life, Eugene understood the value of small things.

 When teaching, Eugene never claimed to possess the truth.
 Instead, he offered thoughts and alternatives as experiments to help my work grow.
-In contrast to much of the money-driven magic tuition these days, Eugene’s work as a teacher was fuelled by a genuine interest in people and in helping them improve their magic.
+So in contrast to much of the money-driven magic tuition these days, Eugene’s work as a teacher was fuelled by a genuine interest in people and in helping them improve their magic.

 Magic can only be magic-al, Eugene would say,